-- Specific information and detail that is otherwise detailed in other plans, this may be; - An EEBC internal plan (e.g. the Borough Emergency Co-ordination Centre Plan), which can be obtained from the Emergency Planning network drive, or; - A multi-agency plan (e.g. the Surrey Emergency Response Plan or Surrey LRF Excess Deaths Plan), which can be obtained from ResilienceDirect.
+- Specific information and detail that is otherwise detailed in other plans, this may be; - An EEBC internal plan (e.g. the Borough Emergency Co-ordination Centre Plan). - A multi-agency plan (e.g. the Surrey Emergency Response Plan or Surrey LRF Excess Deaths Plan), which can be obtained from ResilienceDirect.